ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

 2. Create a new virtual interface with the private VLAN ID, subnet gateway IP address and CIDR recorded in the earlier steps.
 The CIDR will typically be /26.

+    - It is critical that the **\<Subnet Gateway I\>** address is used.
+This is typically one more than the subnet address starting address.

     ```
     set interfaces bonding dp0bond0 vif <VLAN ID> address <Subnet Gateway IP>/<CIDR>
     commit
     ```
     {: codeblock}

+    - Entering an invalid gateway address will result in the error `Configuration path: interfaces bonding dp0bond0 vif xxxx address [x.x.x.x] is not valid`.
+Correct the command an re-enter.

 3. List the new virtual interface (vif):